Constellation-Labs/documentation-hub/metagraphs/concepts/05-limitations-fees.md

 ## Fees

-State channels can submit one snapshot per global snapshot without paying a fee.
+Metagraphs can submit one snapshot per global snapshot without paying a fee.
 Subsequent snapshots submitted to the global L0 network will be held in the mempool until the next global snapshot is triggered, effectively rate-limiting snapshots submitted without a fee.

-State channel snapshots submitted without a fee or with an insufficient fee will not be validated by the network, but the metagraph snapshot hash will still be included in the global snapshot.
+Metagraph snapshots submitted without a fee or with an insufficient fee will not be validated by the network, but the metagraph snapshot hash will still be included in the global snapshot.

 :::info